vlka/error_view/README.md

 Usage
 -----

-Once the extension is installed you must make some changes to your OS, see this example: https://github.com/aik099/PhpStormProtocol
+Once the extension is installed you must make some changes to your OS, see this example: https://github.com/aik099/PhpStormProtocol.
+In using the standard error page, clicking on the line number will open PhpStorm on that line.